Applicants should have, or expect to obtain before the start of the course a:

 Months of entry

 Opportunities for PhD research are available in a wide range of topics concerning the application of Probability theory to Actuarial Science.
-For some of the available areas of possible PhD or M.Phil research see the current Actuarial Science research group page.
-For more details about the specific projects, please contact the relevant individual members of staff or get in touch with the Postgraduate Office on email@example.com
+For some of the available areas of possible PhD or M.Phil research see the Probability, Financial Mathematics and Actuarial Science research theme.
+For more details about the specific projects, please contact the relevant individual members of staff or get in touch with the Postgraduate Office on email@example.com.

 Fees and funding